nimisha-yadav/Slackmarks/README.md

 # Slackmarks
-> Sometimes, we want to store important web-pages in our Slack personal workspace.
+> Sometimes, we wish to store important web-pages in our Slack personal workspace.
 > What if we can automate this ?
 Just Press `Cmd + B` / `Ctrl + B`

 ![Slack-bot-picture](https://user-images.githubusercontent.com/73909578/125204492-4035ad80-e29b-11eb-9611-7c475aaf49bc.png)